net-prophet/django-easy-scoping/docs/usage.md

 If a scope (denote it by scope1) has already been registered under a name (say `name1`), then another scope (scope2) can also be registered under the same name.
-However, for scope2, the name passed to `register_scope()` is automatically preceded by an underscore (`_name1`).
+However, scope2's name is automatically preceded by an underscore (`_name1`).

-If three or more scopes (denoted scope1, scope2, scope3, ..., scopeN) are registered
+If three or more scopes (denoted as scope1, scope2, scope3, ..., scopeN) are
-under the same name (`name1`), then scope1 is unaffected: its name remains as `name1`. scope2's name is preceded by an underscore: `_name1`.
+registered under the same name (`name1`), then scope1 is unaffected: its name remains as `name1`. scope2's name is preceded by an underscore: `_name1`.
 Then, scope3's name becomes `_name1`, overriding scope2.
-Then, scope4's name becomes `_name1`, overriding scope3, etc. So in the end, scope1's name is `name1`, and scopeN's name is `_name1`, and scope2 through scopeN-1 are no longer accessible.
+Then, scope4's name becomes `_name1`, overriding scope3, etc. So in the end, scope1's name is `name1`, scopeN's name is `_name1`, and scope2 through scopeN-1 are no longer accessible.

 ### Registering Multiple Aggregates Under the Same Name